shlokrp/shlokrp/README.md

 - 👨‍🎓 A Pre-final year B.tech IT student at BVCOE, Pune. <br>
 - 🛠️ I'm a Frontend developer and actively looking for internships.<br>
 - 🧭 Currently learning Data Structures and Algorithms in C++.<br>
-- 🪙 I like reading about stock markets and Blockchain technology.
+- 🪙 I like reading about stock markets and Blockchain technology.<br>
+- 📬 Reach me at: shlokrpotdar20@gmail.com

 # 🌐 Socials: